lzl124631x/algorithm/graph/shortest-path/dijkstra.md

 If we can use Fabonacci Heap, the time complexity will be reduced to `O(E + VlogV)`.

-Another way to prevent visting the same node twice is as follows:
+Another way to prevent visiting the same node twice is as follows:

 ```cpp
 // Time: O(ElogE)